Criteria for Full Individual Membership

 A minimum of 250 hours of on-going individual or group body psychotherapy is required.
 At least 100 hours should be individual one-to-one sessions; ideally the therapist should not be the trainer.
 Individual and group sessions are both counted as one hour.
 If these criteria have not been sufficiently fulfilled, documented psychotherapy in other methods can be acknowledged as an equivalent.

 A minimum of 150 hours of professional supervision by a body psychotherapist in either an individual or group context is required.
 Individual and group sessions are both counted as one hour.
-If these criteria have not been sufficiently fulfilled, documented supervision in other methods can be acknowledged as an equivalent.
+If these criteria have not been sufficiently fulfilled, documented supervision in other psychotherapy approaches can be acknowledged as an equivalent.
+A minimum of 100 supervision hours should be within Body Psychotherapy.

 A minimum of 400 hours of professional practice as a body psychotherapist over a period of at least two years is required.
 If these criteria have not been sufficiently fulfilled, other professional experience in connected fields can be acknowledged as an equivalent on presentation of appropriate documentation.